michaeltlombardi/pentola/content/01-core-mechanics/action-resolution.md

 ## Intent

-The player declares what their character is trying to accomplish - what outcome they want from the action or scene.
+The player declares what their character is trying to accomplish—what outcome they want from the action or scene.

 {{< aside example "Declaring Intent" >}}
 Chris is playing as Giuseppe "Porkslope" Esposito, a guerilla art-mage who uses his skill and magic boots to lay traps.